chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 ### Policy Engines and Access Control

-Sophisticated custody systems require more than just secure key generation—they need comprehensive **policy engines** that translate organizational security requirements into enforceable technical controls.
+Sophisticated custody systems require more than just secure key generation; they need comprehensive **policy engines** that translate organizational security requirements into enforceable technical controls.
 These systems provide the operational framework that governs who can do what, when, and under which circumstances.

 **Role-based access control** forms the foundation, ensuring that users can only perform actions appropriate to their organizational function.
 Treasury managers might approve payments up to certain limits, while executives retain authority for larger transactions or policy changes. **Quorum approvals** require multiple parties to agree before sensitive operations proceed, preventing any single individual from acting unilaterally.